Quenched limits for the fluctuations of transient random walks in random environment on Z: Appendix

 Let us now assume $1<\kappa<2$.
-By Markov inequality, we get
+By the Markov inequality, we get

-Applying Lemma \ref{lem:tau_e_1} yields $\bPp (\tau\geq t, H <\hP_t) \le Ct^{-2} \ee^{(2-\kappa)\hP_t}$, which concludes the proof of Lemma \ref{lem:Hlarge} when $\kappa\neq 1$.
+Applying Lemma~\ref{lemtaue1} yields $\bPp(\tau\geq t, H <\hP_t) \le Ct^{-2} \ee^{(2-\kappa)\hP_t}$, which concludes the proof of Lemma \ref{lemHlarge} when $\kappa\neq1$.

-For $\kappa=1$, neither of the above techniques works: the first one is too rough, and $\Var_\omega(\tau)$ is not integrable hence the second doesn't make sense as is.
-We shall modify $\tau$ so as to make $\Var_\omega(\tau)$ integrable.
-To this end, let us refer to Subsection~\ref{subsec:reduc_small} and denote by $d_-$ the right end of the first excursion on the left of 0 that is higher than $h_t$, and by $\taut\defeq\tautx{d_-}(0,e_1)$ the time spent on the left of $d_-$ before reaching $e_1$.
-By Lemma~\ref{lem:remontee_difficile} we have $\bEp[\taut\indic{H<\hP_t}]\leq C \hP_t\ee^{-\hP_t}\leq C(\log t)^2t^{-1}$.
-Let us also introduce $\taut'$, which is defined like $\taut$ but in the modified environment, i.e.\ by replacing the high excursions (on the left of $d_-$) by small ones (cf.~after Lemma~\ref{lem:remontee_difficile}).
+For $\kappa=1$, neither of the above techniques works; the first one is too rough, and $\Var_\omega(\tau)$ is not integrable hence, the second does not make sense as is.
+We shall modify $\tau$ so as to make $\Var _\omega(\tau)$ integrable.
+To this end, let us refer to Section~\ref {subsecreducsmall} and denote by $d_-$ the right end of the first excursion on the left of 0 that is higher than $h_t$, and by $\taut \defeq\tautx{d_-}(0,e_1)$ the time spent on the left of $d_-$ before reaching~$e_1$.
+By Lemma~\ref{lemremonteedifficile} we have $\bEp [\taut\indic{H<\hP_t}]\leq C \hP_t\ee^{-\hP_t}\leq C(\log t)^2t^{-1}$.
+Let us also introduce $\taut'$, which is defined like $\taut$ but in the modified environment, that is, by replacing the high excursions (on the left of $d_-$) by small ones; cf. after Lemma~\ref {lemremonteedifficile}.
 Then we have